JacopoPan/a-minimalist-guide/Part2.md

 To verify that TensorFlow can see the GPU, export the path towards the latest CUDA shared libraries
 ```
 $ export LD_LIBRARY_PATH=/pkgs/cuda-10.1/lib64:/pkgs/cudnn-10.1-v7.6.3.30/lib64${LD_LIBRARY_PATH:+:${LD_LIBRARY_PATH}}
-$ python
 ```
-In the interpreter, type
+Start Python `$ python` and, in the interpreter, type
 ```
 >>> import tensorflow as tf
 >>> physical_devices = tf.config.list_physical_devices('GPU')